AdobeDocs/federated-audience-composition.de-DE/help/start/faq.md

 +++ Kann ich eine benutzerdefiniert hochgeladene Zielgruppe löschen?

-Sie können Zielgruppen, die nicht in der nachgelagerten Aktivierung verwendet werden, direkt in Audience Portal löschen, indem Sie einfach im Aktionsmenü die Option Löschen auswählen.
-Weitere Informationen finden Sie in der [Dokumentation zu Adobe Experience Platform](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/faq#how-do-i-put-an-audience-in-the-deleted-state){target="_blank"}.
+Nein, in der aktuellen Version können Sie keine benutzerdefinierten hochgeladenen Zielgruppen löschen. <!--that are not used in downstream activation directly in Audience Portal by simply selecting delete from the actions menu.
+Learn more in [Adobe Experience Platform documentation](https://experienceleague.adobe.com/en/docs/experience-platform/segmentation/faq#how-do-i-put-an-audience-in-the-deleted-state){target="_blank"}.-->

 +++